ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 After this painful 14 hour flight, we were welcomed in Terminal 4 of JFK with a very full Global Entry line.
 It was very full because it was full of people in line that were:

-* Tourists and thought Global Entry meant "tourists," despite the fact that there is an explicit tourist line right before it.
+* Tourists that thought Global Entry meant "tourists," despite the fact that there is an explicit tourist line right before it.
 * People not registered for Global Entry, who lined up in the wrong line and thought they would register there (it's a different line).
 * People who are Global Entry, but didn't bother doing the 3-second face scan, so held up the line as officers needed to verify that they were in fact Global Entry.